 The resources provided by these organizations vary greatly and can be very valuable depending on your needs.
 The ways in which AONN+ differs can be summarized in 3 key points.

 - AONN+ was founded and is led by a group of experts in this relatively new profession.
 Their goal and the goal of the organization is first and foremost to strive to support the navigator community to improve patient care.

 - AONN+ is dedicated to evidence-based practice and guidelines for all navigators, whether they be nurses, social workers, or lay professionals.
 To this end, AONN+ is committed to furthering the profession through collaborative research and produces the only peer-reviewed journal on navigation and survivorship, the Journal of Oncology Navigation & Survivorship®.

 - AONN+ has established a foundation for the purpose of accrediting continuing education activities for the navigator community.
-This is unlike any other organization listed, since the academy's sole focus is the navigator community, including nurses, social workers, lay professionals, administrators, and others.
+This is unlike any other organization listed, since the academy’s sole focus is the navigator community, including nurses, social workers, nonclinical professionals, administrators, and others.